torvalds/linux/Documentation/driver-api/acpi/acpi-drivers.rst

 Moreover, a device ID is necessary to bind a driver directly to an ACPI device node, but device IDs are not generally associated with all of them.
-Some of them contain alternative information allowing the corresponding pieces of hardware to be identified, for example represeted by an _ADR object return value, and device IDs are not used in those cases.
+Some of them contain alternative information allowing the corresponding pieces of hardware to be identified, for example represented by an _ADR object return value, and device IDs are not used in those cases.
 In consequence, confusingly enough, binding an ACPI driver to an ACPI device node may even be impossible.